Airlines suspend, scale back direct flights to China amid virus fears

 British Airways (ICAG.L) said it suspended all direct flights to and from mainland China.

 BA.com, the airline’s website, shows no direct flights to mainland China available to book in January or February.
-But the airline said in an email that the cancellations were in effect until Jan.
+But the airline said in an email the cancellations were in effect until Jan.
 31 while it assesses the situation.

 Air Canada (AC.TO), which planned earlier this week to cancel just a select number of its 33 weekly flights to China, said on Wednesday it would suspend all direct flights to Beijing and Shanghai.